ch1c0t/web.tags/readme.md

 Nameless tags do not get added to `window.TAGS`.

-To define a nameless tag, pass one argument to `window.tag`:
+To define a nameless tag, pass to `window.tag` one argument (which is the same `spec` as for named tags).

+For example:

 ```coffee
 # Definition